NeuroJSON/jnifti/JNIfTI_specification.md

 #### DimInfo (NIFTI-1 header: `dim_info`)

 In the NIFTI-1/2 formats, the `dim_info` field combines 3 parameters, `freq_dim`, `phase_dim`
 and `slice_dim` using bit-masks.
-To enhance readability, in JNifTi, we use explicit subfields to represent each of the parameter, `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure to store the corresponding values.
+To enhance readability, in JNIfTI, we use explicit subfields to represent each of the parameter, `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure to store the corresponding values.
 A fixed order of the 3 subfields is not required.

 #### Unit (NIFTI-1 header: `xyzt_units`)

 The NIFTI-1/2 `xyzt_units` is a combined mask of both space and time.
-In JNifTi, we map it to a structure with at least two subfields:
+In JNIfTI, we map it to a structure with at least two subfields:
 `"L"` to store spatial unit, and `"T"` to store time unit.

 Similar to `DataType`, both `L` and `T` allow to use an integer value, matching